IBM/solsa/README.md

 their source code to Yaml.
 SolSA integrates with IDEs such as [Visual Studio Code](https://code.visualstudio.com) to provide online validation, code completion, and documentation of the various resources and configuration parameters.
-SolSA enables the definition architectural patterns (bundle of resources) that can be used across many applications.
+SolSA enables the definition architectural patterns (bundles of resources) that can be used across many applications.

-Thanks to Kubernetes operators, Kubernetes applications can include not only containerized services but also managed cloud services (using for instance the [IBM Cloud Operator](https://github.com/IBM/cloud-operators)), cloud functions (using the [Cloud Functions operator](https://github.com/IBM/cloud-functions-operator)), [Knative](https://knative.dev) services and events, etc.
+Thanks to Kubernetes operators, Kubernetes applications can include not only containerized services but also managed cloud services (using for instance the [IBM Cloud Operator](https://github.com/IBM/cloud-operators)), cloud functions (using the [IBM Cloud Functions operator](https://github.com/IBM/cloud-functions-operator)), [Knative](https://knative.dev) services and events, etc.